mariadb-corporation/mdbci/docs/src/virtual_machines/virtual_machine_usage.md

       },
       {
         "name": "mariadb",
-        "version": "10.5",
+        "version": "10.5"
-        "cnf_template": "server1.cnf"
       }
     ]
   }
 }
 ```

 Each host description contains the `hostname` and `box` fields.
 The first one is set to the created virtual machine.
 The `box` field describes the image that is being used for VM creation and the provider.
-In the example we use `centos_8_libvirt` that creates the CentOS 8 using the Libvirt provider.
+In the example we will create two Ubuntu Jammy machines using `ubuntu_jammy_gcp` box of the GCP provider.

 You can get the list of boxes using the `./mdbci show platforms` command.